sdargoeuves/noodleops-mkdocs/docs/posts/2025-06-update-fortigate-vdom/index.md

     Once logged in, you should see a page like this one:
     ![FortiGate Setup.
 Perform the following steps to complete the setup of this FortiGate. - Migrate Config with FortiConverter. - Automatic Patch Upgrades. - Dashboard Setup. - Change Your Password (ticked/completed)](fortigate-setup-01.png)

-  - **Migrate Config with FortiConverter**: the license does not allow you to use the FortiConverter, so you can skip this step.
+    - Migrate Config with FortiConverter: the license does not allow you to use the FortiConverter, so you can skip this step.

-  - **Automatic Patch Upgrades**: you can enable this option if you want to receive automatic updates for the FortiGate VM.
+    - Automatic Patch Upgrades: you can enable this option if you want to receive automatic updates for the FortiGate VM.

-  - **Dashboard Setup**: I've used the optimal dashboard, but you can choose the option that suits you best.
+    - Dashboard Setup: I've used the optimal dashboard, but you can choose the option that suits you best.

-  !!! tip "SSH forwarding"
-      If you can't reach the FortiGate VM's IP address directly from your computer, you can use SSH forwarding via the server running netlab to access it.
-For example, the FortiGate VM's IP address in my setup is ⁠`192.168.122.3`.

-      ```bash
-      ssh -fNL 9998:192.168.122.3:443 user@my-netlab-server
-      ```

-      After running the command, you can access the FortiGate VM UI by navigating to `⁠https://localhost:9998` in your web browser.

 ### 4. Keep note of the UUID of the VM